hhvm/user-documentation/guides/hack/02-source-code-fundamentals/31-variables.md

 ## Array Elements

-An array is created via a vec-literal, a dict-literal, a set-literal, using `array`, or the [array-creation operator](../expressions-and-operators/array-creation.md).
+An array is created via a vec-literal, a dict-literal, a set-literal, or using `array`.
 At the same time, one or more elements may be created for that array.
 New elements are inserted into an existing array via the [simple-assignment](../expressions-and-operators/assignment.md) operator in conjunction with the [subscript `[]`](../expressions-and-operators/subscript.md) operator.